What Is Temi?

 From a privacy perspective, all data gathered by Temi is said to be protected using “top regulation and quality standards with smart technology components that protect devices from hacking threats,” including encryption when sent over the internet and while stored in the company’s Amazon Webs Services (AWS) cloud platform.

-How Much Does Temi Cost & What’s the Release Date?
+How Much Does Temi Cost?

 What Do We Know About the Company & Individuals Behind the Temi Personal Robot?